FrancisVila/MFT_convert/content/en/docs/TransferCFT/troubleshoot_intro/admin_troubleshooting_server/admin_troubleshooting_runtime/_index.md

 - No space left on the device
     -   Free space
-    -   Check Sentinel connectivity anTransfer CFT{{< TransferCFT/componentshortname >}}d verify the size of the runtime/data/trkapi.buf file, which may be voluminous
+    -   Check Sentinel connectivity an{{< TransferCFT/axwayvariablesComponentShortName >}}d verify the size of the runtime/data/trkapi.buf file, which may be voluminous
 - Check for problematic file transfers and output, and clean
 - Check to see if traces are set, which may lead to multiple large files in the "run" directory
 - Check to see if you have enabled dynamic catalog resizing